A data-driven approach to beating SAA out-of-sample: Introduction

 The performance of DRO is often evaluated by comparing its out-of-sample expected reward to that of the SAA optimizer.
 This is often done experimentally, and recent papers characterize finite-sample and asymptotic properties of DRO solutions and the associated expected reward \cite{bgk-SAA,DN,DGN16,GKL-cal,KENS}.

-It has also been observed that solutions of DRO and other worst-case models can sometimes have a higher out-of-sample expected reward than the Sample Average Approximation (SAA) optimizer \cite{AP,BLSZZ2013,GKL-cal,KL}.
-However, there is no guarantee that this will occur, and it is of interest whether a decision that beats SAA out-of-sample can be found when DRO is unable to.
+It has been observed that solutions of DRO and other worst-case models can sometimes have a higher out-of-sample expected reward than the Sample Average Approximation (SAA) optimizer \cite{AP,BLSZZ2013,GKL-cal,KL}.
+However, there is no guarantee, and it is of interest whether a decision that beats SAA out-of-sample can be found when DRO is unable to.
 In this paper, we introduce a class of {\it Distributionally Optimistic Optimization} (DOO) problems, where nature works together with the decision maker to optimize the in-sample reward, and show under relatively mild assumptions that it is always possible to ``beat" the SAA optimizer out-of-sample if we consider best-case (DOO) and worst-case (DRO) decisions.

 As tempting as this may sound, there is a catch.
 While the out-of-sample expected reward might be larger, the expected reward under a best-case optimizer is always more sensitive to worst-case perturbations from the nominal model than the SAA optimizer, and hence is less robust.
 More generally, worst and best-case optimizers make a tradeoff between (in-sample) expected reward and sensitivity to model error.
-If we are concerned about robustness, we potentially miss the benefits of sensitivity reduction if we only focus on the mean reward, and could even make things worse if this leads to choosing a best-case solution.
+We potentially miss the benefits of sensitivity reduction if we only focus on the mean reward, and could even make things worse if this leads to choosing a best-case solution.